Wackymax/CPOrm/README.md

     * When you extend CPDefaultRecord you have already a auto increment primary key with name '_id'.
 So while using just @Table annotation, consider creating a primary key.

-    * Name of columns and tables will convert from camelCasing to under_score. for e.g. fielf bookName in a model will become book_name in database.
+    * Name of columns and tables will convert from camelCasing to under_score. for e.g. field bookName in a model will become book_name in database.

     #####Column Constraint annotations: